-(34) Given a pair of competing forms, if the presuppositionally stronger one is ruled out on independent grounds (and thus cannot be used felicitously), then the presuppositionally weaker alternative can in principle be used felicitously.
+- (35) is a fairly strong piece of evidence against (33), but there is another prediction it makes which is interesting in its own right and merits investigation. - (36) Given a pair of competing forms, if the presuppositionally stronger one is ruled out on independent grounds (and thus cannot be used felicitously), then the presuppositionally weaker alternative can in principle be used felicitously.

 In other words, the prediction is that no example can be constructed with the following features: (i) the presuppositionally weaker alternative is infelicitous due to competition with its stronger alternative, and (ii) the presuppositionally stronger alternative itself is infelicitous due to some independent reason.
 Corroborating this prediction is a rather complex matter due to potential confounds.
-Before discussing one possible attempt, let us note that while LI, as it stands, can allow two expressions to compete even if one of them is rendered infelicitous for independent reasons, nothing prevents the stipulation of a functional constraint on LI to avoid this;21 after all, if one alternative is ruled out independently, there is in principle no reason to allow it to enter into the competition.
-The possibilities, then, are as follows: (i) a counter-example to (34) can be constructed where the weaker alternative is blocked even though the stronger one is independently ruled out, in which case LI as it stands is sufficient and (31) is made even less plausible, (ii) no such counter-example can be constructed, in which case (31)'s prediction (in this case) is corroborated and LI needs to be coupled with a suitable constraint.
+Before discussing one possible attempt, let us note that while LI, as it stands, can allow two expressions to compete even if one of them is rendered infelicitous for independent reasons, nothing prevents the stipulation of a functional constraint on LI to avoid this; 19 after all, if one alternative is ruled out independently, there is in principle no reason to allow it to enter into the competition.
+The possibilities, then, are as follows: (i) a counter-example to (36) can be constructed where the weaker alternative is blocked even though the stronger one is independently ruled out, in which case LI as it stands is sufficient and (33) is made even less plausible, (ii) no such counter-example can be constructed, in which case (33)'s prediction (in this case) is corroborated and LI needs to be coupled with a suitable constraint.
 Here is one attempt at constructing the relevant counter-example.

-(35) [Context: an excursion was planned by the department.
+(37) [Context: an excursion was planned by the department.
 Of the 70 professors who were invited, 30 have exactly two students and the rest have more.
 Due to lack of space, only professors who have exactly two students were allowed to invite zero, one, or both of their students, the choice being up to them.]